-This spring the Development Academy offers group classes on Wednesday, Thursday, Friday, and Saturday afternoons. .
+This Fall the Development Academy offers group classes on Monday, Wednesday, Friday, and Saturday afternoons.

 All weekday sessions are in Manhattan, with Saturday sessions on Randall's Island.
-The spring season begins Wednesday, April 8 and ends Saturday, June 20.
+The Fall season begins Monday September 14 and ends Saturday, November 14.

-As in the fall and winter, for the spring we need to know which players will be attending on each day.
-You need to submit this information even if you registered for the whole year in September.
-Please do NOT show up to a session without registering or selecting your schedule.
+We need to know which players will be attending on each day.
+PLEASE do NOT show up to a session without registering or selecting your schedule.

 Please fill out this scheduling form to choose the day(s) of the week you want your child to practice.